zeeiyerWork/classicML/vehicles/README.md

-This is a readme file for the data analysis of a coupons.csv (pushing coupons to drivers for various eating/drinking establishments on their route) using python libraries - Pandas, Seaborn, Matplotlib etc.
+This is a readme file for the data analysis of a vehicles.csv (a data set of used vehicle attributes and their associate price across states in the US).
+Analysis uses various python libraries - Pandas, Seaborn, Matplotlib, scikit-learn etc. The goal is to understand how prices relate to what features - and if all ducks line up in a row, then use the model to predict future car prices based on attributes.
-The idea is to slice and dice the data and look at subgroups that accept coupons more readily.
-This way one can be more targeted in terms of pushing coupons to the right segment (where segment is defined as a collection of 1 or more attributes of the data set)

 **
-As a start the notebook zeeiyerWork-Module5-prompt.ipnyb
-- loads the coupons.csv file (please change the code based on the relative location of the coupons file)
+As a start (note the heavy use of functions with parametrization so one can experiment a bit with simple code changes - i.e. function parameters)
+- The notebook is at VehicleDataModule11_final.ipnyb.ipnyb
+- It features several functions to EXPLORE the DATA
+  -- dataframe_basicExploration (df.info(), df.describe(), Count of Nulls/column, Histograms where appropriate to understand how the values distribute across the data set, Corr matrix)
+  -- dataframe_specificExploration (based on above, exploration specific to this dataset - i.e. logs of values etc.)
+- It features functions (common) to MANIPULATE/CLEANSE the DATA -- dropping null columns, columns with high cardinality and columns with single values, -- using more than a SimpleImputer to a more sophisticated impute function -- removing rank outliers (i.e. row based cleansing)
-- Explores the data sets.
+- the final Block is to
-- And executes the analysis for just BAR Coupons.
-- And executes something similar for high end restaruant Coupons (20-50$ price range)
+  -- create a Preprocessor (StandardScaler for Numerical and OneHotEncoding for Categorical) -- Trying different pipelines/models (Linear Reg of Degree=1, Lasso Constraints, XGBoost and RandomForestRegression) -- Using the function evaluate_Model to compare the various outcomes.
 **
-Further analysis is about slicing and dicing the variables to find high-coupon acceptance groups across coupon segments for targeted marketing.
-**
-Needed files:
+More could be done in terms of trying
+- Data acquisition and cleansing (which is to be handled before the data is presented to the Datascience team) - lots of important features have nulls (e.g vehicle condition, size), lots of features we know from common knowledge as important are missing too (e.g. accident history, internal systems status (A/C, Entertainment systems etc.))
+- Of course, more could be done with the existing data to explore more data manipulation and other models - so we predict price better, but the above data issues cannot be de-emphasized since Garbage-in-Garbage-out.
+- **Needed files**
 - NOTES: README.md
-- CODE: zeeiyerWork-Module5-prompt.ipynb (has suitable notes for additional guidance)
+- CODE: VehicleDataModule11_final.ipnyb(has suitable notes for additional guidance)
-- DATA: coupons.csv (needs to be relocated in the right place to ensure that you do not encounter "file-not-found" errors)
+- DATA: vehicles.csv (needs to be relocated in the right place to ensure that you do not encounter "file-not-found" errors - in the data directory, but the notebook uses a HTTP url to acccess it)

-DATASET NOTE:
-- 74 duplicate rows that can be safely removed.
-- Further dropna results in the majority of rows being dropped since seems like cars have only 108 entries out of the total dataset in excess of 12000 rows.
-Hence using fill.